krober10nd/FMesh/README.md

 <br />
 <br />
 <br />
-(NOTE: this is a work in progress!).
+(NOTE: Development on this project has ceased, however, there are many potentially useful things to take from it).
 =======================================